giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 On the Minor and Patch level, you can skip any number of tenant cluster releases if desired.

-Note that our user interfaces only allow upgrading to the next active rtenant cluster release.
-In order to skip a release version, you'll have to use the [Rest API](https://docs.giantswarm.io/api/#operation/modifyClusterV5) or the [Control Plane Kubernetes API](/basics/api/#cp-k8s-api) to trigger the upgrade.
+Note that by default, our user interfaces upgrade to the next active tenant cluster release.
+In order to skip a release version, you have several options, depending on the tool you use:

+- In the **web interface**, open the details page for a cluster.
+Click the release version of the cluster.
+If upgrades are available for this release, they will be listed in the dialog.
+Simply click the desired target version in order to enter the upgrade process.
+You will have an additional step for reviewing the changes before actually triggering the cluster upgrade.

+- In **gsctl**, the [`upgrade cluster`](/reference/gsctl/upgrade-cluster/) command provides an optional flag `--release` which allows to specify the version to upgrade to.

+- Alternatively, you can use the [Rest API](/api/#operation/modifyClusterV5) or the [Control Plane Kubernetes API](/basics/api/#cp-k8s-api) to trigger the upgrade.
 Please talk to your solution engineer in case you have any questions regarding this.

 ## How upgrades work